geb/geb/doc/manual/src/chapters/080-integrations.md

 ### geb.spock.GebReportingSpec

-The `GebReportingSpec` class extends from `GebSpec` (so has the same customisation options and behaviour) but writes out the page source at the end of each test method to a file on disk (if you are using the firefox driver it also saves a screenshot as a PNG file).
+The `GebReportingSpec` class extends from `GebSpec` (so has the same customisation options and behaviour) but writes out the page source at the end of each test method to a file on disk (if you are using a driver [that supports it](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/TakesScreenshot.html), it also saves a screenshot as a PNG file).
 To enable this, you **must** override the `getReportDir()` method…

     import geb.spock.GebReportingSpec